yanamak89/yana-makogon-html-cv-project/README.md

 ---

 ## 🙌 Feedback & Contributions

 Fork the repo, submit a PR, or open an issue if you’d like to collaborate or provide feedback.
 Stars ⭐ and support are always appreciated.

 ---
+This project is part of the [roadmap.sh Single-Page CV Project](https://roadmap.sh/projects/single-page-cv), created **in the context of learning to become a Frontend Developer**.

 © 2025 Yana Makogon